cliffmin/voxcompose/docs/ARCHITECTURE.md

 # VoxCompose Architecture

+> Conceptual Reference
+> This repository is documentation-only.
+Commands and examples in this file are illustrative and do not correspond to a runnable CLI in this repo.
+Any version numbers or metrics are examples for discussion.

 ## System Overview

 VoxCompose is a high-performance, privacy-focused transcription refinement system built with a modular Java architecture that enables real-time correction and optional LLM enhancement.